williamcotton.com

 and selector `p` text equals "hello, {{world}}"

-This wasn’t an explicit goal of the redesign.
-It was a side effect of having only one way for requests to execute.
+This wasn't an explicit goal of the redesign but a side effect of having only one way for requests to execute.
 I was particularly inspired by some early feedback on HackerNews about adding "a bit more discussion of how we'd test our webpipe code".
 So thank you, random internet stranger!

-The most significant change between the two systems wasn’t syntactic.
-It was a shift in what the language committed to early.
-WebDSL optimized for completeness and convenience.
-Web Pipe optimizes for having as few execution rules as possible.
-The earlier system made it easy to get started but harder to explain precisely what was happening.
-The later system makes fewer promises and exposes more of its behavior directly.
+The most significant change between the two systems wasn't syntactic rather a shift in what the language committed to early.
+WebDSL optimized for completeness and convenience where Web Pipe optimizes for having as few execution rules as possible.

-Web Pipe is intentionally incomplete.
-There are missing features, sharp edges, and unresolved questions about semantics.
+Web Pipe is intentionally incomplete as there are plenty of missing features and sharp edges.
 This is acceptable!
-The point of the exercise isn’t to finish the system, but to keep the execution model small enough that changes remain understandable and easy to extend.
+The point of the exercise isn't to finish the system but to keep the execution model small enough that changes remain understandable and easy to extend.